bfox9900/CAMEL99-FORTH/README.md

-`l: _docol     IP RPUSH,  \ push current IP onto R stack` `              IP 4 AI,   \ advance IP past the branching code `              NEXT,`     \ run the NEXT Forth word
+`l: _docol     IP RPUSH,  \ push current IP onto R stack`

+`              IP 4 AI,   \ advance IP past the branching code

+`              NEXT,`     \ run the NEXT Forth word

+In CAMEL99 DTC Forth we replace the Branch with Branch and LINK.
+(BL)

+`<header> <BL @DOCOL> <code-field> <code-field> ...  <exit>`

-In CAMEL99 DTC Forth we replace the the Branch with Branch and LINK.
-(BL) The BL instruction lets CPU compute the new IP address for us and puts it in R11.
+The BL instruction lets the CPU compute the new IP address for us and puts it in R11.
 This speeds up the DOCOL executor by replacing the addition with a simple MOV instruction.

 `l: _docol     IP RPUSH,`

 `              R11 IP MOV,`

 `              NEXT,`

+(  It might be possibe to improve this further by making R11 the Forth IP.
+  This would require extra overhead however to push/pop R11 for all native sub-routine calls)